ariefauliaa/Momentum-Based-Quant-Strat/README.md

 ### 🎯 Objective

-To evaluate whether **reactive sector exposure** — mimicking event driven investing — can yield positive returns when applied systematically and without hindsight.
+To evaluate whether **reactive sector exposure** can yield positive returns when applied systematically and without hindsight.

 ---